SebastianBoehler/ticket-npm/readme.md

 UserAgent (UA) , proxy and cookie/s need to be passed as string

 Example proxy format: "http://username:password@ipAddress:port" // "http://ipAddress:port"

+Make sure to adjust the file path of the wasm file.
+__dirname could be used instaed of app.getPath for example, depending on your project.
 ```
 const TicketAPI = require('boehlerio-ticketapi')
 const myTicket = new TicketAPI('your-key-here')